 Is there a teacher your child just adores?
 Since May is National Teacher Appreciation Month, why not brainstorm some creative gifts your child can make to let his teachers know just how much he cares!
-Our Gimme, Gimme! roundup gives southeast Michigan families a few fun project ideas to get you started.
-Be sure to check out Metro Parent's Top Teacher Awards for 2012, too, chosen by readers just like you.
+This roundup gives southeast Michigan families a few fun project ideas to get you started.

 It’s time for to express some gratitude!
 Your child can show her teacher she’s grateful for her every second in class by creating a personalized clock from the About.com Family Craft section.
 Use strips of fabric and colorful buttons to dress-up a clock kit you can buy at a local craft store.
 Your child could even write a special message with fabric pens or permanent markers.